federico-jf/federico-jf.hithub.io/about.md

 permalink: /about/
 ---

 *I worked in educational research (Doctoral and Postdoctoral Fellow at CONICET, Argentina) about teaching, creating, and delivering content to higher-education students in online and blended-learning courses.
 Strong experience with Learning Theories of Sociocultural tradition, Learning and Academic Analytics, and Educational Technology.
 I have training in qualitative research (Grounded Theory and Ethnographic procedures) as well as quantitative research building SQL queries and using Python and R programming languages in regression models, data visualization, GIS, and data mining.
 During my years in Argentina, I have accumulated experience in international research and projects for the institutional strengthening with digital technologies.
 I'm a passionate learner & tech-savvy, interested in humanistic discussions about technology.
-Nowadays, I work as a Data Analyst (Program Evaluation) at Dallas Independent School District while I am a PhD student in the Public Affairs program at The University of Texas at Dallas.*
+Nowadays, I work as a Data Analyst (Program Evaluation) at Dallas Independent School District.*

 ### Education
 + Ph.D. in Education (National University of Cordoba, Argentina) (2016)